 This project is perfect for you you to make because it will fit YOUR room – no matter how small or large, even if it’s just a closet!
 You can add just about any laundry room essential to this organization board by adding a little jute twine to make a hanging loop, like I did with my mop.
 You can check out my next DIY laundry organizing idea here!!!

-Be sure to check back in next week as I share another DIY organizational idea and a few things you can do to make household tasks more enjoyable.
+Visit here to see some vintage storage solutions I added to the laundry room.
 Have you tried Bona before?
 Does your laundry room make you happy when you walk in?
 Let me know!
 Now here are the tips from my good friends that I promised, please be sure to pop on over and say hi to them!
 See how my friends are cleaning their homes and getting organized in 2019.